eminmerall/UretimRaporu/readme.md

 -	Her makinanın toplam üretim miktarı
 -	En fazla üretim yapan makinenin ürettiği ürün miktarı
 -	En fazla üretilen ürün miktarını

----

-In this project, we prepared a program that makes data entry and calculations for N machines and K products in a business.
-In the program, we can make the following calculations.

-- Total production amount of the enterprise
-- Total production amount of each product
-- Total production amount of each machine
-- The amount of product produced by the machine that produces the most
-- The maximum amount of product produced